mineiros-io/pre-commit-hooks/README.md

 ```

 ### Pre-Commit and Continuous Integration
-Might be also worth to run pre-commit as part of CI pipeline/build as there will be always that one rebel in the team
+It's recommended to run pre-commit as part of CI pipeline/build as there will be always that one rebel in the team
 who won't run them locally.
 On CI, replace `pre-commit install` by `pre-commit run -a`.
 We don't need to install it on
 CI as it'll be a one-shot operation. run -a will run the hooks over all files (taking into account excludes if
 configured).